jwinarske/rkboot/README.rst

 --payload-lz4, --payload-gzip, --payload-zstd  enables decompression in :output:`elfloader.bin`, for the respective formats.
 TODO: the LZ4 decompressor doesn't compute check hashes yet.

---payload-spi, --payload-sd, --payload-emmc  configures :output:`elfloader.bin` to load payload images from SPI flash, SD cards or eMMC storage (respectively) instead of expecting them preloaded at specific addresses.
+--payload-spi, --payload-sd, --payload-emmc, --payload-nvme  configures :output:`elfloader.bin` to load payload images from SPI flash, SD cards, eMMC storage or NVMe drives (respectively) instead of expecting them preloaded in RAM at specific addresses.
   This process requires decompression support to be enabled.
   See _`Booting from SPI` and _`Booting from SD/eMMC` for more information.